A Vision of the Future Through the Lens of History,

 Moreover, this message is about the true meaning and purpose of religion, and the need for religious freedom and pluralism with a Jeffersonian "wall of separation between church and state."

-Even furthermore, to establish the spiritual authority by which this message was written, it is also about how and why this is the prophesied message of intercession and judgment promised in the texts of all the major religions of the world.
-For even though most of the religions of the world expect their own messianic figure, the truth is that the expected one is sent to serve all nations and reveal the truth that the whole world needs.
-That is why the messenger who wrote this message was sent, because he serves the universal Spirit of truth.
+Even furthermore, to establish the spiritual authority by which this message was written, it is also about how and why this message could very well be the prophesied message of intercession and judgment promised in the texts of all the major religions of the world.
+For even though most of the religions of the world expect their own messianic figure, the truth is that the expected one is the one chosen by God, the Great Spirit-Parent of us all, and he is sent to serve all nations and reveal the truth that the whole world needs.
+That is why the messenger who wrote this message was sent, because he serves the eternal, universal Spirit of truth.

 “For thus said the high and lofty One that inhabits eternity, whose name is Holy; I dwell in the high and holy place, with him also that is of a contrite and humble spirit, to revive the spirit of the humble, and to revive the heart of the contrite ones. — Isaiah 57:15